jackfrancisdalton/Monzo-Dashboard/README.md

 ## Project Aim?
-Support the already stellar offering at Monzo with a web dashboard that the community can contribute to over time, allowing the Monzo team to focus on scaling their services and delivery rapidly on mobile.
+Support the already stellar offering at Monzo with a web dashboard that the community can contribute to over time, allowing the Monzo team to continue focus on scaling their services and rapidly delivering on mobile.
-The architecture of this application was designed with the intention of making contribution easy, so please feel free to open PRs!
+The architecture of this application was designed with the intention of making contribution easy, **so please feel free to open PRs!**

 <details>
 <summary style="font-size: 3em;">How does it handle your data?</summary>

 This is your personal finance data.
-We should keep security at front of mind.
+We should keep its security at front of mind.
-In line with that, this app aims to keep it as private as possible.
+In line with that, this app aims to keep everything in your hands and secure as much as possible.
-**It is intended only to run on localhost on your personal machine.**
+**It is STRONGLY recommended you only run this on localhost on your own personal machine and don't open it up to the internet by hosting it**

 ### How are secrets stored?
 Secrets are stored in `.env` files that you keep on your local machine and are only ever injected into Docker environments.